-- If any nerves are damaged, it may feel numb or tingly.
+- If there is any nerve damage then the dislocated finger may feel numb or tingly

 The finger will then be splinted or buddy strapped to the one next to it to immobilise it and allow it to heal.
-You will be prescribed pain killers from the Doctor and advised to rest, apply ice and keep the hand elevated when possible.
+You will be prescribed painkillers by the Doctor and advised to rest, apply ice and keep the hand elevated when possible.
 A dislocated finger may take 4-8 weeks to fully heal and for full function to return (more if there are any complications).